Sean Foley (director)

 Sean Foley (born John Foley; 21 November 1964) is a British director, writer, comedian and actor.
 Foley won two Olivier Awards with six additional nominations, and a Tony Award Nomination.
 Following early success as part of the comedy double act The Right Size and their long-running stage show The Play What I Wrote, Foley has more recently become a director, including of several West End comedy productions.
-From 2019 to 2024, he was appointed as Artistic Director of the Birmingham Repertory Theatre.
+From 2019 to 2024, he was appointed as artistic director of the Birmingham Repertory Theatre.

 Early career and The Right Size

-Foley trained in clown under Philippe Gaulier at École Philippe Gaulier, where her met Hamish McColl.
+Foley trained in clown under Philippe Gaulier at École Philippe Gaulier, where he met Hamish McColl.
 Foley and McColl formed The Right Size in 1988.
 They devised and performed in the shows, with regular creative team collaborators such as director Jozef Houben, designer Alice Power, and songwriter Chris Larner.
 Their style combined elements of clowning, physical comedy, mime, slapstick, vaudeville and variety.
 The Right Size's major successes were Do You Come Here Often?, about two strangers stuck in a bathroom for 25 years, and The Play What I Wrote, a tribute to Morecambe and Wise.
 The Right Size were active until 2006.